-There is a category of salt that is used as finishing salt to enhance the garnish of prepared dishes.
+There is a separate category of salt that is used as finishing salt to enhance the garnish of prepared dishes.
 These finishing salts are added to give a final touch to the dish.
 Mostly kosher salt, Himalayan pink salt, and sea salt are used as finishing salt.
-Pink salt crystals have a very beautiful pink color with orange hues that look great on top of soups, steaks, and desserts.
+Pink salt crystals have a beautiful pink color with orange hues that look great on top of soups, steaks, and desserts.
 Just sprinkle them on your dishes to add texture and flavor.

 Now, you know how salt works in making your food tastier and more palatable not just in terms of taste but also in color and texture.
 So, use it in the best possible way to get all the benefits.